Guide to using cURL with Python

 body = buffer.getvalue()

-# Parse the XML content into an ElementTree object
+# Parse the XML content as an ElementTree object

 root = ET.fromstring(body.decode('utf-8'))